Linux vs Unix

 Text Mode Interface

-By default, the shell works as the BASH (Bourne Again Shell) that is compatible with various command interpreters.
+By default, the shell works as the BASH (Bourne Again Shell) which is compatible with various command interpreters.

-Originally the Bourne shell is compatible with various command interpreters.
+Originally the Bourne shell was compatible with various command interpreters.

 Cost